Wants to Meet Up

 As you may realize, people use CS for different reasons.
-Many of us that have been members for a while tend to use couch surfing to connect with people either while traveling or hosting where we live.
+Many of us that have been members for a while tend to use CouchSurfing to connect with people either while traveling or hosting where we live.
 Typically, one offers a night of surfing on the couch or spare bed.
 Usually conversation over dinner helps people get to know each other better.
-Fewer hosts offer their couches for two or three days.
+Fewer hosts offer their couches for 3 or 5 days.

 Some people like myself, cannot open their homes to others but choose to show them the area, attend events together, answer their questions & offer advice.

 It is general practice to review people's profiles before seeking a couch.
 The personal message indicating why your host might enjoy your company is then sent.
 Less common is a CS host simply offering a free place for someone to stay.
 The typical host is trying to connect to a person.

 The reference system helps people learn more about you and also determine trust.
 The more you interact with people, the more references you collect.

 The EVENT page usually offers things to do each week.
 GROUP pages may connect people for house swaps, sports, tours, long term housing, and more.

 CS could be about getting a "cheaper than hostel" place to stay but for the most part it's about people connecting with each other and their community.